Relativistic Newtonian gravitation: Relativistic Physics

 The second term is proportional to $\Phi(r) R^2/(x^2+R^2)$ and its integral is independent of $R$, as above.
 The third is antisymmetric in $x$ and its integral vanishes; the last term gives the GR result,

 The factor 2 has emerged from the {\it second order} expansion of the inverse of the velocity in the parameter $\sqrt{\epsilon(r)} $.

 Notice that in the P-G coordinates light velocity is different on its way towards and away from the source of gravitation, due to the linear dependence on the free fall velocity.
-As we have seen, light deflection arises as second order effect in the free fall velocity.
-Linear terms are present for wave fronts at finite distances from the source, but their effect depends crucially on the relation between wave front and simultaneity, which is of course different in different coordinate systems.
+As we have seen, light deflection arises as a second order effect in the free fall velocity.
+Linear terms are present in the deflection angles at finite distances from the source; they depends crucially on the notion of simultaneity implicit in the definition of wave fronts, which is different in different coordinate systems.